CxELabs/MCASHOL/instructions.md

 # Automate alerts management with Microsoft Flow
 [:arrow_left: Home](#labs)

-Cloud App Security now integrates with Microsoft Flow to provide centralized alert automation and orchestration of custom workflows for 1st party and more than 100 3rd party connectors!
+Cloud App Security integrates now with Microsoft Flow to provide custom alert **automation and orchestration playbooks**.
+By using the ecosystem of connectors available in Microsoft Flow, you can automate the triggering of playbooks when Cloud App Security generates alerts.
+For example, automatically create an issue in ticketing systems using ServiceNow connector or send an approval email to execute a custom governance action when an alert is triggered in Cloud App Security.

 !IMAGE[Menu](\Media\flow1.png)